hakandundar34coding/system-monitoring-center/README.md

 * python3-opengl (for FPS counting)

 ### Status:
 * The application is in Beta stage and there may be bugs to be fixed.
-Also settings may be reset (very rare).
+Also settings of System Monitoring Center may be reset (very rare).